 Office of School Turnaround

-East St. Louis School District 189 is implementing a bold strategy to increase student achievement.
-This will dramatically transform all of our schools through comprehensive and direct services to students, recruit and develop top turnaround leaders and teachers, change school operations and provide more educational partnership opportunities.
+East St. Louis School District 189 is implementing a strategic approach to strengthen and improve student achievement.
+This will significantly reshape all of our schools by delivering comprehensive, student-focused services, attracting and developing exceptional turnaround leaders and teachers, restructuring school operations, and expanding educational partnership opportunities.

 Position |